MapleWheels/RoR2_QoLChanges/README.md

 	- Commando's Grenades' damage multiplier changed from 700% to 1000%.
 0.2.8
 	- HOTFIX: Commando's grenade damage properly set to 1000% at the centre.
-0.3.0
+0.3.0: **Huge Updates**
+	- **IMPORTANT!!: Please delete your configuration file for this mod in ~BepInEx/config/!!**
+	- **New**: Warbanner Buffs:
-	- Added new Warbanner Buffs: Attack speed bonus now scales with warbanner item count.
+		- Added new Warbanner Buffs: Attack speed bonus now scales with warbanner item count at +3%/level.
+		- The scaling portion of Warbanner's attack speed buff is stackable from overlapping war banners.
+	- Fixed a bug with Artificer's M1 cooldown scaling calculation.
+	- Captain:
+		- Reduced the size scaling on Captain's healing beacom from 1.25m/level to 1m/level.
+		- Reduced the scaling healing amount from 0.75%HP/level to 0.5%HP/level.

 Note: This plugin requires the following modding libraries: